 uses video, sculpture and public interventions to scratch away at the surface of the ordinary and investigate the fantastical, spiritual and subversive qualities of everyday objects, places and human interactions.
 She is the creator of Deep Black Sea, an experimental documentary series that chronicles the aftermath of oil spills around the world.
 Her installations, sculptures and videos have been exhibited in festivals and galleries across the country.

 is a filmmaker, photographer and curator.
 His work explores hidden urban landscapes, off-limits structures, and other liminal spaces.
-Kensinger’s photographs have been exhibited at the Brooklyn Museum, the Museum of Contemporary African Diasporan Arts, and in recent solo shows at the Brooklyn Library and UnionDocs.
-His recent video installation, The Forgotten City, was included in Bring To Light 2011, and his films have screened widely at film festivals, including Slamdance, Black Maria, Rooftop Films, SF IndieFest, and the Boston Underground.
+His photographs have been exhibited at the Museum of the City of New York, the Brooklyn Museum, the Museum of Contemporary African Diasporan Arts, and in numerous galleries.
+His films have screened widely at film festivals, including Slamdance, Black Maria, Rooftop Films, SF IndieFest, and the Boston Underground.
 He is currently the Director of Programming at the Brooklyn Film Festival.

 Sarah Nelson Wright

 is an interdisciplinary media artist whose work poetically investigates the changing urban landscape and seeks opportunities for public dialog and participation.
-In 2009, she created Brooklyn Makes, a site-specific video installation on manufacturing in North Brooklyn.
+She created Brooklyn Makes, a site-specific video installation on manufacturing in North Brooklyn.
 She has exhibited in diverse New York venues, including CONFLUX, The Center, PowerHouse ArtSpace and Bring To Light, as well as in Mostra de Artes in San Paulo, Brazil, and ACVic in Vic, Spain.
 Her work is in the permanent collection of the Museum of Contemporary African Diasporan Arts.
-She teaches video and media studies at NYU Polytechnic and Hunter College.
+She is an Assistant Professor of Communication Arts at Marymount Manhattan College.